atlasphp/Atlas.Table/docs/writing.md

 > The insertRow() method will not catch exceptions; you may wish to wrap the
 > method call in a try/catch block.

-Inserting a Row with an auto-incrementing primary key will automatically modify the Row to set the last-inserted ID.
+Inserting a Row into a table with an auto-incrementing primary key will automatically modify the Row to set the last-inserted ID.

 ## Updating an Existing Row